tortamque/Weathque/README.md

 # Weathque

 ## Description
 Weathque is a dynamic weather application created using Flutter and Dart, offering a seamless way to stay informed about the weather conditions.
-Embrace every day fully prepared with accurate real-time weather updates and a comprehensive 5-day forecast.
+Embrace every day fully prepared with accurate real-time weather updates and a comprehensive 5-day forecast.</br>
 Designed with the user in mind, Weathque integrates a [Clean architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) pattern, combining [Repository](https://developer.android.com/codelabs/basic-android-kotlin-training-repository-pattern#3) and [Bloc](https://bloclibrary.dev/#/flutterbloccoreconcepts) patterns, to ensure efficient data management and an intuitive experience.

 ## Table of Contents
 - [Design](#design)